cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 Hence we have to understand how to attract all these guys simultaneously in order to target healthy organic growth.

-In our case that would not be enough. {~~First~>Firstly~~}, Cyber is a content-oriented project.
-We need to understand how to add content creators to the soup. {~~Second~>Secondly~~}, information on the project has to be propagated somehow to all these guys, so key opinion leaders have to be incentivized. {~~Third~>Thirdly~~}, as the Cyber project heavily relies on the interchain idea we have to attract the community behind IBC technology.
+In our case that would not be enough.
+Firstly, Cyber is a content-oriented project.
+We need to understand how to add content creators to the soup.
+Secondly, information on the project has to be propagated somehow to all these guys, so key opinion leaders have to be incentivized.
+Thirdly, as the Cyber project heavily relies on the interchain idea we have to attract the community behind IBC technology.
 We also want to add some fun giving the power to the guys behind weird cyberpunk ideas.
 Finally, we want to check the credibility of the most trusted liquidity hubs.

 #### Distribution between Grades